matterxleben/MSCI-541-Search-Engines/README.md

 # MSCI-541-Search-Engines
 All assignments from MSCI 541 Search Engines

-Built a search engine in Python
+Built a search engine in Python using BM25